-According to the pseudoscience of astrology the Sun enters the constellation of Capricornus the Sea Goat on Friday December 21st when in fact the actual position of the Sun is still within the boundaries of the constellation of Sagittarius the Archer.
+According to the pseudoscience of astrology the Sun enters the constellation of Capricornus the Sea Goat this month when in fact the actual position of the Sun is still within the boundaries of the constellation of Sagittarius the Archer.

-In reality the Sun will have reached the celestial coordinates of 23.5o degrees south declination; 18 hours right ascension.
+In Astronomical terms the December Solstice is official when the Sun will have reached the celestial coordinates of 23.5o degrees south declination; 18 hours right ascension.
 With regard to the Earth’s surface this places the Sun over the Tropic of Capricorn, which is at 23.5o south latitude.
 We also know that it is the Earth’s tilt on its axis that is the cause for seasons on Earth rather than the distance between the Earth and the Sun.
 And of course we know that this signals the start of northern hemisphere winter and the southern hemisphere summer seasons.

 And for those ‘insanely curious’ like me, while the Sun is at 23.5o South declination and ‘in’ Sagittarius the Earth is opposite at 23.5o North declination and at the feet of the Gemini Twins.

 The animated graphic below sets the stage, so to speak, to illustrate the Sun’s actual location with respect to the zodiac constellations in the background.
 This is as opposed to the location of the Sun according to the pseudoscience of Astrology.
 The scene is set for 12:15 CST, or mid-day when the Sun is at an azimuth of 180o, or south, and is mid-way between rising and setting.
 Starting with the Sun at mid-day the scene changes as first the daytime sky is turned off, followed by the horizon being turned off.

 This leaves a sky view like during a total solar eclipse except that the Sun is not blocked out by the new Moon.
 And like during that solar eclipse the zodiac constellations in the background become visible.